briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 8. _(h)_ **Notification of Abutting Property Owners.**

-    1. _(1)_ Ten days prior to the Planning and Zoning Commission’s initial review of the preliminary plat, the Administrator shall notify by first class mail all persons who own land which at any point abuts any land within the proposed subdivision.
-The notice shall advise the landowners that a plat has been submitted to the Village for development of land which abuts theirs, that details of the proposal and its status may be obtained from the Village Administrator’s office and that the landowner may submit comments to the Planning and Zoning Commission concerning the proposal.
+    1. _(1)_ Ten days prior to the Planning and Zoning Commission's initial review of the preliminary plat, the Administrator shall notify by first class mail all persons who own land which at any point abuts any land within the proposed subdivision.
+The notice shall advise the landowners that a plat has been submitted to the Village for development of land which abuts theirs, that details of the proposal and its status may be obtained from the Village Administrator's office and that the landowner may submit comments to the Planning and Zoning Commission concerning the proposal.

     2. _(2)_ A notice not received by an abutting property owner shall not